LeHamsterRuso/Alt3DMapMode8_DIV2/README.md

 This program allows navigation through 3D maps (mode 8) of DIV2 Games Studio with modern controls:
 You can move the camera with the mouse, jump by pressing the spacebar, move using the WASD keys, duck holding control and run by holding the spacebar.
+In this link there is an example of gameplay: [https://www.youtube.com/watch?v=nmAo820fvyQ]

 How to build:
 The program is designed to be compiled using DIV2 Games Studio, a game development framework for MS-DOS, compatible also with Windows 95 and Windows 98.